Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Actual description.} The actual adder is shown in Figure~\ref{fig:addition-precise}.
-The figure shows the situation where the yellow and blue pieces encode the middle values $m_x$ and $m_y$ of the intervals $I(x)$ and $I(y)$, while the green pieces encode the value $m_x+m_y$ which is in general not the middle value of the interval $I(z)$.
-The actual adder varies in several points from the simplified version in Figure~\ref{fig:addition-idea} which are needed in order to use fingerprinting.
+The actual adder is shown in \Cref{fig:addition-precise}.
+The figure shows the situation where all the variable pieces encode the value $0$.
+The actual adder varies in several points from the simplified version in \Cref{fig:addition-idea}, which is needed in order to use fingerprinting.
 The orange, turquoise, pink, and right green pieces must be fingerprinted, so they cannot have only nice angles as in the simplified gadget.
 The turquoise piece can easily be fingerprinted using the top right corner.
-The orange piece is fingerprinted at the upper left corners.
+The orange piece is fingerprinted in the upper left corner.
 The pink and right green pieces are fingerprinted at their lower left corners.
-In each case, the angle can be chosen freely by changing the slope of the edge-edge contact with the piece to left.
+In each case, the angle can be chosen freely by changing the slope of the edge-edge contact with the piece to the left.

-As a consequence of changing the angle on the bottom left of the orange piece to something else than $45^\circ$, we also have to change the angle of the bottom right corner of the orange piece.
-See Figure~\ref{fig:addition-orange} for an illustration of the following.
+As a consequence of changing the angle on the top left of the orange piece to something else than $\pi/4$, we also have to change the angle of the top right corner.
+See \Cref{fig:addition-orange} for an illustration of the following.
 First we describe how to construct the orange piece and then we explain why it actually works.
 The orange piece is a trapezoid with horizontal bottom and top edges and height $10 - 10\delta$.
 The left edge of the orange piece is parallel to the right edge of the yellow piece.
 The length of the top edge should be at least as long as the bottom edge of the turquoise piece.
 The length of the bottom piece is the length of the top edge minus the height $10 - 10\delta$.
 The right edge is determined by the description of all the other edges.

-We need to explain why pushing the blue piece to the right by some amount $t>0$ will push the pink piece to the right by $t$ as well; see Figure~\ref{fig:addition-orange}.
+We need to explain why pushing the blue piece to the right by some amount $t>0$ will push the pink piece to the right by $t$ as well; see \Cref{fig:addition-orange}.
 It is helpful to consider the case where $t$ equals the height $h$ of the orange piece (even though there is not room for pushing the pieces so much).
 This push of the blue piece will push the orange piece down by $h$.
 Since the length of the top edge of the orange piece equals the length of the bottom edge plus $h$, the pink piece will be pushed to the right by $h$ as well.
 All the pieces move linearly, so it will also be the case for smaller values of $t$.